cscheid/cscheid.net/advice/academics.md

 and *how*: why does this matter? why is it bad? how can it be improved, and why?

-The way I see it, academia exists to improve how *humanity* *understands* things.
+The way I see it, academia exists to improve how *people* *understand* things.
 Each of these is actually important, and helps unpack how other important things are not academic.

 If I understand something better than everyone else but I fail to